stackbit-projects/thoughtful-mango-2d44f/content/pages/index.md

         image_alt: Feature 2 placeholder image
         media_position: left
         media_width: fifty
-      - title: The Big Title For the Feature
+      - title: We Aim for Transparency
         subtitle: 'Sed sed commodo turpis, eget rutrum dui.'
         content: >-
           Fantasy aims to implement a burn strategy that is beneficial and rewarding for those engaged for the long term.
 Furthermore, the total number of $FSY burned will be featured on our readout located on the website, allowing for further transparency in identifying the current circulating supply at any given point in time.